Instructors

 Jacob’s first love is social dancing, but he also enjoys competing as a way to set goals and push himself.
 As a teacher, he enjoys using a mix of humorous analogies and serious instruction to create a fun and exciting learning environment.

-Jacob has been teaching at national and international events for the last 15 years.
-He has honed his ability to break down and analyze the dance to make complex and dynamic movement happen with ease and comfort.
+He has been teaching at national and international events for the last 15 years, and has honed his ability to break down and analyze the dance to make complex and dynamic movement happen with ease and comfort.
 He is known for his continuous flow and effortless way of floating across the dance floor, while maintaining a highly rhythmic feel.

 Jacob’s primary goal in all his partnerships has been to connect in a way that works for both him and his partner to find what they can create together.
 This has resulted in numerous placements and wins at all levels of competition, but more importantly, having ever-evolving social dances.